isomerpages/moe-sls/_teacher-user-guide/Collaborate/(3) Post and Comment in the Forum.md

 third_nav_title: Collaborate
 ---
 <h1 id="-3-post-and-comment-in-the-forum">(3) Post and Comment in the Forum</h1>
-<p>Teachers, Observers and Students (should permission be granted) can create <a target="_blank" href="/teacher-user-guide/collaborate/add-a-topic/">Topics</a> in a Class Group Forum.
+<p>Teachers and Co-Teachers can create Topics <a target="_blank" href="/teacher-user-guide/collaborate/add-a-topic/">Topics</a> in a Class Group Forum.
 Posts can be created within each Topic.</p>
 <h2 id="-create-a-post-">Create a Post</h2>
 <hr>
 <ol>